Sabrina González Pasterski, the "Cuban Einstein," who advocates for more women in science

 Facebook Capture / Tense Wings

-He has received job offers from companies like Blue Origin, founded by Jeff Bezos, and from NASA, but he has chosen to continue his academic research, demonstrating his commitment to science.
+He has received job offers from companies like Blue Origin, founded by Jeff Bezos, and NASA, but he has chosen to continue his academic research, demonstrating his commitment to science.

 He is currently specializing in particle physics at Harvard University and exploring theories such as the possibility that the universe is a hologram.